5 mile loop through oak grassland in a preserve neighboring residential Novato.

 Hosts a Bay Area Ridge Trail segment.

 Distance, category, and difficulty:

-This 5 mile loop hike is moderately easy.
+This 5 mile loop hike is moderate.
 Trailhead elevation is

 around 335 feet.
 The elevation on the ridge runs just under 1500 feet.
 The

-climb to the ridge is long and only somewhat steep.
-Old Quarry is steep
+climb to the ridge is somewhat steep.
+Old Quarry is very steep

 but short.
 There are opportunities to shorten the featured hike.